 With OpenShift Dedicated on Google Cloud Platform (GCP), you can create clusters that are accessible over public or private networks.

-You can customize the access patterns for your API service endpoint and Red Hat SRE management by choosing one of the following network configuration types:
+You can customize the access patterns for your API server endpoint and Red Hat SRE management by choosing one of the following network configuration types:

 Private cluster with Private Service Connect (PSC).